Patient Rights & Responsibilities

 You are responsible for being considerate and respectful of the rights of other patients and hospital personnel.
 You are responsible for being respectful of the property of other patients and the hospital.
 You are responsible for honoring the confidentiality and privacy of other patients.

 Rusk County Memorial Hospital is a non-smoking facility.
 Smoking will not be permitted on our grounds.
 If you currently use tobacco products, please ask your nurse for smoking cessation materials and cessation products used here to make your stay more comfortable.

 Rusk County Memorial Hospital encourages patients to use the grievance process if they feel their rights have been violated.

-If you do not feel that your question or complaint has been resolved, please contact the Director of Nursing, the Patient Care Coordinator or the Hospital Social Worker.
+If you do not feel that your question or complaint has been resolved, please contact the case manager, the patient navigator or the chief patient care officer.

-If you would like to discuss your question or complaint even further, you may contact the Hospital Administrator.
+If you would like to discuss your question or complaint even further, you may contact the quality improvement manager.

-For assistance with handling your question or complaint you may contact the Hospital Social Worker at any time.
+For assistance with handling your question or complaint, you may contact the quality improvement manager at any time.

 900 College Avenue West

 you may contact: